 It should be noted that up to £3,000 worth of gifts can be made each year without being subject to inheritance tax (known as an annual exemption), so one way to transfer shares to your children whilst minimising the tax burden is to do so in yearly batches of £3,000.
 It is possible to carry any unused portion of the annual exemption forward to the next year (although only for one year).

 Also note that if you transfer shares to your children for less than the market rate (i.e. at undervalue), the portion between the sale price and the market value will generally be considered as a gift in the eyes of HMRC.
 Such as gift is known as a Potentially Exempt Transfer (PET) and will be subject to the normal rules of inheritance tax.

 Children under 18 are entitled to receive the first £100 of income from savings or shares tax-free.
 However, anything over this amount will be added to the income of their parents and attributed to them for the purposes of income tax.
 As such, any tax efficiencies in respect of share dividends are negligible.

 A more complex alternative to JISAs is for parents to create a trust for their children.
 Shares can be invested in a trust by the ‘settlor’ (in this case the parent) who will specify the ‘beneficiaries’ (their children).
 A trustee needs to be appointed to manage the trust.

-The most common type of trust which is used where assets need to be managed for the benefit of children, is known as a ‘bare trust’.
+There are many types of trusts, but the most common one that is used for managing assets for the benefit of children is known as a ‘bare trust’.
 Once the beneficiaries reach the age of 18 (or 16 in Scotland) they will be able to access the shares held in this trust and sell them.